 Pre-existing medical conditions | Those with certain medical conditions are more vulnerable to illness |

-By understanding these factors, you can better prepare for potential illness after sewage exposure and take appropriate precautions to minimize your risk.
+By understanding these factors, you can prepare better for potential illness after sewage exposure and take appropriate precautions to minimize your risk.
 If you experience any symptoms of illness, seek medical attention promptly.

 What are the potential health risks of sewage exposure?